Damian Jackson (gridiron football)

 Damian Jackson (born July 22, 1992) is an American professional football fullback.
 Jackson played college football for Nebraska and Buffalo.
+He now works for 23XI Racing on the pit crew for Riley Herbst's No. 35 car in the NASCAR Cup Series.

 Early life

 Damian Jackson was born on July 7, 1992, in Las Vegas, Nevada to Bridgette Saenz.
 Jackson attended Shadow Ridge High School, where he played baseball and soccer.
 After graduating high school, Jackson joined the Navy SEALs for four years.

 College career

 After spending four years in the Navy, Jackson attended the University of Nebraska–Lincoln and played football there.
 In 2017, Jackson redshirted and thus did not play.
 The next year, Jackson played in his first and only game of the season.
 Jackson played in two games as a sophomore and was a finalist for the Armed Forces Award.
 In the shortened 2020 season, Jackson earned a scholarship and played in the last six games of the season.
 In his senior year, Jackson played in eleven games of the season and received the Armed Forces Merit Award.
 For his extra season given by the NCAA to all players who played in the shortened 2020 season, Jackson chose to transfer to and play football at the University at Buffalo.
 During his lone season at Buffalo, Jackson played in thirteen games and started nine as a defensive end.